DjayselPessoa/projetoPFN/README.md

 - That's the only way to make the program always write below the last line and not on the last line!

 If there are Bugs report!

+v0.8A update -> 14/09/2021
+- Changed the way the application ends, saving before exiting and being able to return to the program or check the rank

 v0.8 update -> 14/09/2021
 - Using sleep() to change the fluidity of the program.